Motherwell F.C. in European football

 Motherwell Football Club is a Scottish football club based in the town of Motherwell, North Lanarkshire.
 The club first competed in a European competition in 1991–92, qualifying for the European Cup Winners' Cup as winners of the 1991 Scottish Cup.
-The club have reached the play-off round of the Europa League twice (2010 and 2012), which remains the club's joint best run in a European competition.
+The club have reached the play-off round of the UEFA Europa League twice (2010 and 2012), which remain Motherwell's two best runs in a European competition.

 History

 1990s

 Motherwell qualified for a UEFA competition for the first time in 1991–92 after winning the Scottish Cup the previous season.
 Their opponents were GKS Katowice from Poland.
 They won the home leg 3–1, but lost the away tie 2–0, resulting in elimination on away goals.

 Motherwell qualified for the UEFA Cup for the first time in 1994–95 having finished third in the 1993–94 Scottish Premier Division the previous season.
 They faced HB Torshavn of the Faroe Islands in the preliminary round, and advanced to the next round winning by an aggregate score of 7-1 after a 3–0 home leg win.
 In the first round proper, they faced German giants Borussia Dortmund.
 They lost the first leg away 1-0 and lost the home second leg 2–0, losing 3–0 on aggregate.
 Motherwell finished second behind Rangers in the 1994–95 Scottish Premier Division, leading to qualification for the preliminary round of the UEFA Cup.
 They faced MYPA of Finland, but lost the first leg 3–1 at home.
 A 2–0 away win was not enough for Motherwell to advance and they were eliminated on the away goals rule.